Yu v Yu: ‘iPhone Will’ Causes Confusion

 This case of Yu v Yu once again shows that testators who are not legal professionals and choose to prepare their own Wills do so at great risk.
 Because he failed to properly define terms in his Will, Mr Yu’s estate was ordered to pay the costs of the application to resolve the ambiguity on the indemnity basis.
 Had Mr Yu sought the services of a lawyer to prepare his Will, he could have saved his estate these costs.

-If you need a Will prepared by professionals, contact Ramsden Lawyers today.
+Contact Ramsden Lawyers today for a professionally prepared wills.
 We can assist you with any of your estate planning and deceased estate matters.